Choose your study path!

 Contact persons for internships and other activities:

-prof. Davide Bresolin e Dr. Giovanni Da San Martino
+prof. Davide Bresolin and Giovanni Da San Martino

 Erasmus contact person: